Page Navigation Menu, Header and Footers.

 • From the Design page, select Patterns.

-• Ensure All templates Parts is selected in the left-hand sidebar as shown be;ow, then select the Header or Footer image as required.
-Moving the cursor over the template, it will change to a “hand”.
+• Ensure All templates Parts is selected in the left-hand sidebar as shown below, then select the Header or Footer image as required.
+Moving the cursor over the template will change it from an arrowhead to a hand.

 • From the Dashboard, select AppearanceEditor.